 The classic rule was 100 minus your age in stocks.
 A 40-year-old would hold 60% stocks, 40% bonds.
 The logic: as you get closer to retirement, dial down risk.

 That rule aged poorly.
 Life expectancy has increased, bond yields spent years near zero, and a 60-year-old today might need their portfolio to last 30+ more years.
-The updated version most financial planners use is 120 minus your age — and even that's a starting point, not a prescription.
+The updated version most financial planners use is 120 minus your age.
+And even that's a starting point, not a prescription.

 Why the Old Rule Fails